 “Ten years are not enough to evaluate the result of the Arab Spring.
 This is not over”

 The Arab countries are immersed in a spiral of economic crises and political instability as a result, according to Hisham A. Hellyer, of pending issues in the decolonization processes.
 Hellyer is an academic and analyst of the Arab world, a member of the think tank Carnegie Endowment for International Peace and the Royal United Services Institute, and a professor at the University of Cambridge.
-He recently gave a lecture on the “cold war” dynamics in the region at the European Institute of the Mediterranean of Barcelona (IEMed) and in this interview he speaks with EL PERIÓDICO about these conflicts, as well as about the countries in the area with Israel and the West.
+He recently gave a lecture on the “cold war” dynamics in the region at the European Institute of the Mediterranean of Barcelona (IEMed) and in this interview he speaks with EL PERIÓDICO regarding these conflicts, as well as regarding the countries in the area with Israel and the West.

 Last year marked the 10th anniversary of the Arab Spring.
 What remains today of those revolutions?

 The Arab revolutions were inevitable and the result of unfinished business from the colonial and post-colonial era.
 These populations were colonized, they were exploited, and then their colonizers were forced to leave.
 The structures left behind by the colonizers were taken over by post-colonial leaders but continued to be non-representative, anti-democratic systems of government that did not allow these populations to become empowered or at least feel that they have pathways to empowerment.
 I am English and I can say that many of us in the UK feel disempowered as a result of the political climate, but no one imagines that it is impossible to make changes.
 But I think that these revolutions have left the feeling of an unfinished job.
 People remember that it was possible for the change to happen.
-They also remind you of the enormous cost one may have to bear to bring about such a change.
-Many people decided that this was not the time to pay that price because it could be too high to frankly not get much in the short term, but certain barriers were broken in this regard.
+They also remind you of the enormous cost one may have to bear to bring regarding such a change.
+Many people decided that this was not the time to pay that price because it might be too high to frankly not get much in the short term, but certain barriers were broken in this regard.
 And although the underlying problems remain, 10 years are not enough to assess the result.
 This is not over.

 Do you think that the pandemic has damaged or interrupted the path to democracy in these countries?

 I don’t know if I would say that it has damaged it, since it is obvious that during the pandemic people focus on other things, but it has put another stress on the system.
-Although damaging implies that if the pandemic had not taken place, perhaps things would be much better and I am not sure about this.
+Although damaging implies that if the pandemic had not taken place, perhaps things would be much better and I am not sure regarding this.
 I think the pandemic has just been a holding pattern.

 You believe that there are two poles in the geopolitical “cold wars” of the Arab world.
 What are these poles?